moia-oss/eslint-prettier-typescript-config/README.md

 This package uses its own exported config to build, lint and format itself.
 This also makes sure that the configs are valid, as the steps are run during the GitHub Actions build step.

-Because of this, you _must_ run `yarn build` before linting or formatting during development
+Because of this, you _must_ run `npm run build` before linting or formatting during development

 ## Release